-To most, the Canary Islands are known for their paradisial beaches, year-round sunshine and volcanic landscapes.
-The Spanish archipelago is not limited to dreamy views and relaxation, however.
+To most, the Canary Islands are known for their paradisiacal beaches, year-round sunshine and volcanic landscapes.
+However, the Spanish archipelago is not limited to dreamy views and relaxation.
 From climbing in Tenerife to snorkeling in Lanzarote, the Canaries are an ideal destination for action lovers seeking exciting outdoor activities.

 Keep on reading to find info about the available ferry schedules to the archipelago and discover the best things to do in the Canary Islands:

 - Outdoor ativities in Tenerife